bacongobbler/bacongobbler.github.io/garage/maintenance/schedule.md

 A full tune-up and fluid change, including brake fluid, transmission fluid, differential fluid, transfer case/ATTESSA fluid, gearbox fluid, power steering fluid and coolant swap.

 Suspension and brakes should be checked.
-This is a good time to think of replacing those old shocks.
+This is a good time to think of replacing the old aftermarket suspension from Japan with a good set of coilovers.

 Four wheel alignment.